 Every Friday, students are dismissed early and schools hold professional development workshops targeted toward each school’s problems of practice, such as developing roadmaps of questions in Shared Text in lower school or the implementation of restorative practices in high school.
 In most schools, teachers are afforded one Friday a month without scheduled professional development—time for one’s own work or simply to take care of personal obligations.

 Great ideas spread fast at Ascend.
 When one school’s faculty devises a smart solution to a problem, other schools, in their quest for excellence, are eager to tap it.
 Formal and informal mechanisms support this culture of collaboration.
 Teachers arrange to share excellent lesson plans.
 Directors of instruction regularly convene, led by network curricular staff.
-In day-long “implementation visits,” instructional leaders observe and thin-slice exemplary implementations of programs like Number Stories and Shared Text, guided by expert facilitators.
-In twice-annual Town Halls at each school, network staff engage faculty concerns, solicit detailed ideas for improvement, and report back on actions resulting from previous listening sessions.
+In day-long “implementation visits,” instructional leaders observe exemplary implementations of programs guided by expert facilitators.
+Network staff engage faculty concerns, solicit detailed ideas for improvement, and report back on actions resulting from previous listening sessions.
 In a lively exchange, teachers throughout the network frequently offer feedback to the Ascend curriculum team on units and assessments.
 Their detailed suggestions are often immediately realized.
 Teachers feel engaged and heard, and a culture of continuous improvement is fostered.